radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## Guidelines for Administrators

-The above text provides guidelines for implementors.
+The above text provides guidelines for implementers.
 We also need to provide guidelines for administrators as to how, and when, to configure the above flags.
 The guidelines provided in this section are suggestions only.
 Administrators are free to take other actions as they see fit.

 However, the guidelines provided here are known to provide minimal outages while upgrading complex systems.
 As such, it is RECOMMENDED that administrators follow the steps outlined here, in order, so that RADIUS systems can be upgraded with minimal impact to operational networks.